Kosn-3006/Assighment-3/README.md

 # Assighment-3
-In this task you must use everything you`ve covered till this day.
-It is time to "show off"!

 Using the same approach as in the Lecture JDBC ExampleURL, you are asked to create an application for medicines.